ax-va/Flask-Based-Web-Application-Farrell-2023/README.md

 The recommended number of workers for an application running on a single production server is `number_of_CPU_cores * 2 + 1`.

-The different workers have different backend instances.
+The different workers have the different backend instances.
+This results in that the page visit counters in the Python code can alternate between each other.

 ## Bootstrap (CSS framework)
 https://getbootstrap.com/